Victory-emmanuel/victory/README.md

 # Victory Emmanuel's Portfolio

-This is a single webpage site showing what i offer as a Frontend-Developer.
+This is a single webpage site showing what i offer as a Frontend-Developer and Designer.